- Written by Dr.Mehmet Demircioglu

 Some people take medication to cope with nerves.
 If that includes tablets such as benzodiazepines or sleep medication, the clinic must know.
 Xanax or Valium before hair transplant can create safety problems when the clinic does not know the medicine name, dose, timing, or effect on alertness.

-Travel should wait while symptoms are active
+Travel should wait when symptoms are unstable

 Driving is especially important.
 If you feel faint, you should not drive back to the hotel or airport.
 The usual guidance for driving after hair transplant becomes much stricter when dizziness is present.